 Prior to his time at Kirk & Co., Sam was a key advisor to former Premier Christy Clark, serving as her Press Secretary between July 2013 and February 2016.
 In that role, Sam provided daily communications advice to B.C.’s Premier on public policy issues and breaking news stories.

 Born and raised in Calgary, Sam moved to B.C. in 2004 for university and is proud to call Vancouver home.
-He has a Master of Arts (Political Science) from Queen’s University and a Bachelor of Arts (First Class Honours) in Political Science from Simon Fraser University.
+He has a Master of Arts (Political Studies) from Queen’s University and a Bachelor of Arts (First Class Honours) in Political Science from Simon Fraser University.

 Senior Manager, Client Services